 - Water bottle

-Clothing is very much a personal preference though we would advise lightweight and loose fitting, synthetic or a poly/cotton mix tend to be a little more comfortable and quicker drying.
+We would advise lightweight and loose fitting, synthetic or a poly/cotton mix tend to be a little more comfortable and quicker drying.
 July in Nairobi can be quite cool in the evening and warm in the day.

 What type of volunteers do we attract at Moving Mountains?